VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

 ## Values

-The Virtual Brain Lab's goal is to make neuroscience *more accessible*, by developing *open-source* research tools that *benefit researchers and the public*.
+The Virtual Brain Lab's goal is to develop powerful *open-source* visualization tools that make neuroscience *more accessible* and that *benefit researchers and the public*.

+### Visualization tools

+We develop interactive 2D and 3D visualization tools that help neuroscientists plan, perform, and analyze complex electrophysiology and neuroimaging experiments.

-#### Accessibility
+### Accessibility

 Medical and biological science has historically benefited a small group of people.
 Science *continues* to marginalize women and people of color, as well as the public.
-One of the ways in which this happens is by making experimental tools and knowledge inaccessible to people who haven't had the right experiences or training.
-Our goal is to develop tools that make neuroscience available to all.
+Our goal is to develop tools that help make neuroscience available to all.

-#### Open-source & public benefit
+### Open-source & public benefit

 It is our responsibility to ensure that the tools we build can be reused and built upon by future researchers.
 This is more than just a responsibility to share our code -- it's the responsibility to make sure we are building tools that are robust.